Epic (genre): Types

+Folk epic

 Folk epic can be defined as the earliest form of the epic genre, which was performed and passed down in oral form.
 Folk epics were often sung or narrated in royal courts.
 These stories recounted particular mythologies and consisted of mainly made on-the-spot stories.
 Due to their oral handing down, early folk epic authors and performers remain unknown.
 The authors are presumed to have been mostly common men.